ProofOfRight/merkletree/README.md

 ## Usage

-Merkle Tree requires SerialHasher implementation, which uses some hash function to provide Update(), Final(), Reset() and DigestSize() methods.
-You can use Sha256Hasher in serial_hasher as a reference implementation.
+Merkle Tree requires SerialHasher implementation, which uses some hash function to provide necessary methods.